NMZ0429/Connect-Four-Project/README.md

 For coding the game, I cooperated with team member Hafsah to finish the GUI class.
 In particular, I created the game over page, which will show when the game ends.
 I also created a predictor for dropping chess pieces and also an indicator for the user's mouse movement(It tells the user which column they are at and where is the chess pieces dropping spot in that column ).
 Moreover, I also created a button class to simplify the code.
 For readme, I completed the code extension part, especially in how to change the colour of the board, chess pieces and also how to change the game rule.

 # Licence

+This repository is licenced as MIT.
+*Those are permitted
+ 1. Redistribute this repository
+ 2. Modifiy any codes in this repository
+ 3. Any commercial use

+* Those are prohibited
+ 1. Any of above action without including our license file
+ 2. Clearly indicate your work with this repository is under the MIT licensing